-Our 2021 Holiday Appeal enabled us to rescue Lot 19 Forest Cl, a beautiful ___ hectare block.
+Our 2021 Holiday Appeal enabled us to rescue Lot 19 Forest Cl, a beautiful rainforest block (almost 7 hectares).
 This property reconnects five properties within the Rainforest Rescue Nature Refuge with the protected National Park and World Heritage Area.
 Click here to read more about Lot 19.

 To view the full list of properties rescued so far, click here.

 With your help, we will Protect these Rainforest properties Forever.

 The dense, intact rainforest of the unprotected Lowland Daintree conjures up images of an ancient world before subdivisions and development became a threat to Nature and our common future.
 Thick leaf litter, rich and humid air carrying the scent of flowers and mulch, the sounds of Wompoo pigeons calling to their mates and parrots screeching captivate the senses.
 Massive trees, twisting vines, a diversity of fungus, insects, and beautiful butterflies – massive, vivid blue Ulysses butterflies – and more, inspire us to protect this haven for Nature.
 Southern cassowary droppings are a regular indication of their foraging journeys through this habitat, one shared with many other endangered and threatened species, like the Musky Rat-Kangaroo.